 Whether unemployed or underemployed it is not too hard to get discouraged and frustrated from time to time while job hunting.
-While I go through my own stages of a job search, I’m learning more and more that traditional job hunting techniques are becoming a thing of the past.
+When I went through my own stages of a job search, I learned more and more that traditional job hunting techniques are becoming a thing of the past.
 It is essential to inherit some new millennial techniques to survive this economy.
 So I’ve gathered a list of a few ways to stay productive and not go crazy when you’ve become unemployed.

 1.)Get reacquainted with yourself-I cannot begin to tell you how many people I’ve come across who define who they are by what they do, (I used to be one of them).
 I would like to think that we are more than just our occupation.
 Take some a self-inventory; journal, take some personality assessments, (re)discover what your spiritual gifts and natural talents are, find a life coach or get some counseling if starting over again scares you half to death.
 By getting to know the real you, a new drive and ambition forms and you become motivated, striving to live and work with purpose.
 A mentally and spiritually happy you produces a much more productive you.